With the streaming wars heating up, it’s been suggested that Apple buy Roku. That’s just plain nonsense.

 The Three Reasons

 A second reason is that millions of Roku customers who made a mindful non-Apple choice would suddenly become Apple customers.
 How would Apple please them amidst an effort to bring them into the Apple family?
-And, of course, there would be the typical conflicts in management and engineering temperaments in acquiring an outside company that had developed a competing product.
+And, of course, there would be typical conflicts in management and engineering temperaments when acquiring an outside company that had developed a competing product.

 With that, I should address the primary argument in the above Motley Fool article.